sisoe24/nukeserversocket/README.md

 > ```

 >[!NOTE]
->If you are using Nuke 12 or Python 2.7, you can still use the previous version of the plugin `<=0.6.2` from the [releases page](https://github.com/sisoe24/nukeserversocket/releases)
+>If you are using Nuke 12 or Python 2.7, you can still use the previous version of the plugin `<=0.6.2` from the [releases page](https://github.com/sisoe24/nukeserversocket/releases/tag/v0.6.2)
 ---

 ## 1.2.
 Features

 - Receive Python or BlinkScript code from any client in your local network.
-(More on [Extendibility](#16-extendibility))
 - Connect more than one client to the same Nuke instance.

 ## 1.3.
 Client applications